 - Entry Fee: Free for children below five years.
 Children above five and adults: INR 60 per person.

 The Chamundeshwari Celebrity Wax Museum – An Overview

 The Chamundeshwari Celebrity Wax Museum is the brainchild of Umesh Shetty who is a renowned sculptor from Honnavar in Uttar Kannada.
 It is situated near the City Armed Reserve Parade Grounds in Mysore.
 A team of 10-12 people worked along with the artist Umesh Shetty for almost two years to make this wax museum a reality.

-This museum is first of its kind in Karnataka and has life-size wax effigies of a number of celebrities from around the world.
+This museum is the first of its kind in Karnataka and has life-size wax effigies of a number of celebrities from around the world.
 The list of celebrities includes actors, politicians, spiritual leaders, sports personalities, scientists and mathematicians.

 The Horror House At Chamundeshwari Celebrity Wax Museum

-To give you a dose of excitement and thrill the Chamundeshwari Celebrity Wax Museum also has a Horror House within its premises.
-It is dark, mysterious and spooky and if you are brave enough you can venture into the Horror House with your friends and loved ones who are also looking for a thrilling experience.
+To give you a dose of excitement and thrill, the Chamundeshwari Celebrity Wax Museum also has a Horror House within its premises.
+It is dark, mysterious and spooky, and if you are brave enough, you can venture into the Horror House with your friends and loved ones who are also looking for a thrilling experience.
 You can come across a few vampires, ghosts and demons!
 Sounds exciting?!
 This is ‘the’ place for you.